Accreditation

 Learning Objectives

-SHEA’s overall goal for the Spring 2023 Conference is for participants to gain valuable knowledge about the latest research and science in healthcare epidemiology and antimicrobial stewardship, practical skills and strategies to implement this knowledge, and ongoing connections with other professionals in the field of healthcare epidemiology, infection prevention and antibiotic stewardship.
+SHEA’s overall goal for SHEA Spring 2025 is for participants to gain valuable knowledge about the latest research and science in healthcare epidemiology and antimicrobial stewardship, practical skills and strategies to implement this knowledge, and ongoing connections with other professionals in the field of healthcare epidemiology, infection prevention, and antibiotic stewardship.
+At the conclusion of this activity, participants should be able to:

-• Evaluate new scientific evidence related to epidemiologic methods and prevention of healthcare-associated infections (HAIs) and COVID-19 and assess new data in controversial areas with sparse or inconclusive evidence.
+• Evaluate new scientific evidence related to epidemiologic methods and prevention of outbreaks as well as healthcare-associated infections (HAIs) and assess new data in controversial areas with sparse or inconclusive evidence.

 • Determine the impact of, and advocate for, public policy development including antiracism efforts, on healthcare epidemiology, infection prevention and antibiotic stewardship.

-• Incorporate best methods in healthcare epidemiology, antibiotic stewardship, surveillance, prevention, and research into practice.
+• Incorporate the best methods in healthcare epidemiology, antibiotic stewardship, surveillance, prevention, and research into practice.

-• Adapt best practices and approaches to a variety of settings including acute care, long term care and pediatrics in collaboration with infection preventionists, pharmacists, microbiologists, nurses and other members of the healthcare team.
+• Adapt best practices and approaches to a variety of settings including acute care, long term care and pediatrics in collaboration with infection preventionists, pharmacists, microbiologists, nurses and other healthcare team members.

-• Apply practical strategies and interprofessional team approaches to effectively communicate healthcare epidemiology, HAI prevention and antibiotic stewardship knowledge and practices to patients, healthcare personnel and policy makers
+• Apply practical strategies and interprofessional team approaches to effectively communicate healthcare epidemiology, HAI prevention, and antimicrobial stewardship knowledge and practices to patients, healthcare personnel and policy makers

 SHEA/CDC Training Course in Healthcare Epidemiology